distractdiverge/Drasil/README.md

 Drasil
 =======

-A C# based CMS, similar to wordpress in simplicity
+A JavaScript/Node based CMS, built around structured data. (e.g. RDF)

 * A main goal is to design a content management system, thats it, the system should not care how the content is consumed.